 We communicate with our staff on a regular basis keeping them informed of business activities, changes in practices and procedures, and business performance.
-This includes a monthly newsletter ('LTGazette') and a Group wide resources platform.
-During the integration program for PeopleFluent we circulated weekly updates informing staff of developments across the business.
+This includes a monthly newsletter ('LTGazette') and a Group-wide resources platform.
+During the integration programme for PeopleFluent, we circulated weekly updates informing staff of developments across the business.